fmoorhof/SelectZyme/README.md

 ```

 ### Conda
-For optimal GPU support, the conda installation is reccomended.
+For optimal GPU support, the conda installation is reccommended.
 ```
 conda env create -f environment.yml
 # in case some pip dependencies could not be installed use: